haugjo/pystreamfs/README.md

 [![PyPI version](https://badge.fury.io/py/pystreamfs.svg)](https://badge.fury.io/py/pystreamfs)

-**!!!
-DEVELOPMENT RELEASE !!!**
+<h1>!!!
+DEVELOPMENT RELEASE !!!</h1>

-*pystreamfs* is an Open-Source Python package that allows for quick and simple comparison of feature selection algorithms on a simulated data stream.
+*pystreamfs* is an Open-Source Python package that allows for quick and simple comparison of feature selection algorithms on a simulated data and feature stream.

-The user can simulate data streams with varying batch size on any dataset provided as a numpy.ndarray.
+The user can simulate data/feature streams with varying batch size on any dataset provided as a numpy.ndarray.
 *pystreamfs* applies a specified feature selection algorithm to every batch and computes performance metrics for the selected feature set at every time *t*. *pystreamfs* can also be used to plot the performance metrics.